That night, I was broken beyond repair. That night, I had lost all hope in life. That night, I was ready to give up.

 She had been having regular fights with Abhi lately, but she isn’t one to break down on these petty issues.
 I waited for her to calm down and explain.

 The next morning, at 9.30 am, I was in Mumbai.
 We met in a cafe near Chowpati.

-Disha Sharma, group Editor, Leading News Channel, looked like a homeless drug addict.
+Disha Sharma, Group Editor, Leading News Channel, today looked battered, broken and irreparable.

 Hair frizzy, kajal smudged, cheeks tear stained and looking all dehydrated, entered the cafe clutching over her pyjamas and T-shirt a long, beige coat.